matasimamin/Clock/README.md

 # Clock
-Creating Clock apps with some futures by JAVA for training purpose
+Creating Clock app with some futures by JAVA for training purpose